By the SMU Social Media Team

 Today, multidisciplinary learning—whether you are an employee or an entrepreneur—is not optional when it comes to tackling the fast-paced corporate and business landscape.
 Thankfully, innovative institutions of higher education like SMU now allow students to design their own studies programme, tailored to help them achieve their career goals.

-At SMU, a broad-based curriculum with 15 combinations of double degrees and over 300 possible combinations of 43 majors and tracks, is available to create a unique combination of courses.
+At SMU, a broadbased curriculum of with 15 combinations of double degrees and over 300 possible combinations are made available to students to create a unique combination of courses.
 In other words, there is complete flexibility and no limitation to the combination of double degrees or second majors.
 Students have the ability to pick whichever combination that they want, something which is not possible at many other universities.
 For example, one could consider a contrasting combination like Accountancy with Social Sciences, or Law with Business Management.

 Linette speaking to visitors at SMU Open House 2017